Bruswei/git-workshop-24/pages/6-rebase.md

 title: Merge And Rebase
 ---

-Most of us have probly used `git rebase `on another branch before.
-Just in case here is a quick sum up what rebase is doing:
+Many of us are familiar with using git rebase with branches, but here's a brief recap of what rebase does:

-> Git rebase rewrites the commit history by transferring commits from one branch to another, creating a linear sequence.
-It's used for cleaner project history but requires caution on shared branches to avoid issues.
-This is another way of explaining:
+>Git rebase modifies the commit history to move commits from one branch to another, creating a straight-line sequence.
+This method is favored for achieving a cleaner project history but demands careful handling when dealing with branches shared with others.
+To illustrate:
 > ```
 > main:       1 --- 2 --- 3
 >                   \